 The Borrowers are party to the Credit Agreement, which provides for a \$500 million revolving credit facility that will mature on September 24, 2027 (the "Revolving Credit Facility") and provides us with the ability to obtain revolving loans as well as swing line loans and letters of credit from time to time.
 On June 17, 2024, the Borrowers, each a subsidiary of the Company, entered into Amendment No. 9 (the "Amendment") to the Credit Agreement.
-Pursuant to the Amendment, the Credit Agreement's requirement for the Operating Partnership to use commercially reasonable efforts to maintain its status as a REIT will now terminate (i) at the end of the taxable year in which the Merger is consummated, if the Company determines that by reason of such proposed merger, the Company will cease to qualify as a REIT for the year during which the Merger is consummated.
+Pursuant to the Amendment, the Credit Agreement's requirement for the Operating Partnership to use commercially reasonable efforts to maintain its status as a REIT will now terminate (i) at the end of the taxable year in which the Merger is consummated or, (ii) at the end of the last taxable year before the year in which the Merger is consummated, if the Company determines that by reason of such proposed merger, the Company will cease to qualify as a REIT for the year during which the Merger is consummated.